emqx/blog/en/201911/introduction-to-the-commonly-used-mqtt-client-library.md

 ## emqtt : Erlang MQTT client library provided by EMQ

-[emqtt](https://github.com/emqx/emqtt)  is a client library officially provided by EMQ of the open source MQTT Broker EMQ X, which is applicable for the Erlang language.
+[emqtt](https://github.com/emqx/emqtt)  is a client library officially provided by EMQ of the open source MQTT Broker EMQX, which is applicable for the Erlang language.

-The Erlang ecosystem has several MQTT Broker implementations, such as RabbitMQ, VerenMQ, EMQ X, etc. that support MQTT through plugins.
+The Erlang ecosystem has several MQTT Broker implementations, such as RabbitMQ, VerenMQ, EMQX, etc. that support MQTT through plugins.
 However, there is almost no room for choice in the MQTT client library. [emqtt](https://github.com/emqx/emqtt) in the Erlang client library included in the MQTT community is the best choice .

 Emqtt is implemented entirely by Erlang and completely supports the MQTT v3.1.1 and MQTT v5.0 protocol.
 It also supports SSL  single and two-way  authentication and WebSocket connection.
 Another MQTT benchmarking tool  [emqtt_bench](https://github.com/emqx/emqtt-bench)  is built based on this client library.